Arthur Lapworth: Life and work

 He was a pioneer of the field of physical organic chemistry.
 His proposal for the reaction mechanism for the benzoin condensation is the basis for our modern-day understanding of organic chemistry.

 He retired in 1935 and was appointed Professor Emeritus.
 He was elected a Fellow of the Royal Society in May 1910, and was awarded their Davy Medal in 1931.
 Lapworth was also an Hon.
 LL.D. of Birmingham and of St Andrews universities.

-He married Kathleen Florence Holland at St Mary, Bridgwater on 14 September 1900.
-Her brothers were eminent scientists themselves, in 1900.
-(Frederick Stanley Kipping and William Henry Perkin, Jr.).
+Lapworth was a keen cello and violin player.
+His father had played the piano while his mother and sister were singers.
+He served on the council of the Royal Manchester College of Music.
+He also took a keen interest in microscopy and was a specialist on the mosses.
+He enjoyed carpentry, geology, climbing, fishing and was introduced to birdwatching by Kennedy J. P. Orton.
+He married Kathleen Florence Holland (a sister of hers married the chemist F. S. Kipping while another was married to the chemist W. H. Perkin) at St Mary, Bridgwater on 14 September 1900.
 Arthur Lapworth retired in 1935 and died on 5 April 1941 in a nursing home in Withington.